asksven/sharepoint2013-dev/BI Features/README.md

 * add a Reporting Services Service Application (central admin)
 * Install the SQL Server Data Tools BI for Visual Studio 2013 (SSDT without BI is supported by VS2013 OOB)
+* Add enpoints to connect SSAS and MSSQL: MSSQL (TCP) 1433, SSAS (TCP) 2382 and 2383